AcandoNorway/XmlToRdf/README.md

 ```

-If you want to keep working with the RDF data you can choose between Jena or Sesame.
+If you want to keep working with the RDF data you can choose between Jena or RDF4J.
 Both of these methods are somewhat slower than using direct to stream, however they are faster
  than first outputting to stream and then parsing back in again.